Ms. Pierrette Guimond

 General Interpretative Rule 1 (GIR 1) directs that titles of Sections, Chapters and sub-Chapters are provided for ease of reference only.
 For legal purposes, classification shall be determined according to the terms of the heading and any relative Section and Chapter Notes.
 Similarly, General Interpretative Rule 6 (GIR 6) directs that classification shall be determined according to the terms of those subheadings and any related Subheading Notes.

-Respecting the above factors, the Blanket is classified under tariff classification number 6301.40.00.20 of the Canadian Customs Tariff, as a “polyester blanket”.
-This classification is in accordance with General Interpretive Rule 1 and 6 of the Harmonized System.
+The goods are classified under tariff classification number 9404.90.10.31 of the Canadian Customs Tariff as a polyester-filled pillow.
+This classification is in accordance with General Interpretive Rules 1, 3 (b) and 6 of the Harmonized System.

 This ruling has been issued under paragraph 43.1(1)(c) of the Customs Act and will be honoured by the CBSA for future importations of the goods specified, provided the material facts and circumstances remain as originally presented; all conditions in the ruling have been met; the ruling has not been modified, revoked, revised, or cancelled; and the Customs Tariff legislation has not changed.
 Should there be a change in the material facts or circumstances pertaining to the goods, you must notify the CBSA as soon as possible.
 You may request that the advance ruling be modified or revoked as of the date of the change.